vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 ### MIPI DSI with display panels

-Currently, the MIPI DSI interface on RZG2L-SBC can be enabled based on FDT overlays feature.
-Howewer, we have not tested it with any display panel.
+RZG2L-SBC supports the MIPI DSI interface and the Waveshare 5 inch Touchscreen Monitor MIPI-DSI LCD is enabled and tested.

-You should edit `uEnv.txt` as follows to enable MIPI DSI interface:
+You should edit `uEnv.txt` as follows to enable MIPI DSI interface with the panel supported:

 ```
-#enable_overlay_spi=1
 enable_overlay_dsi=1
 ```